mdavid626/artemis/README.md

 # Artemis

 ## Solution
 As my time was very limited (4 hours) I was not able to implement all features.
-For example sorting and full unit tests coverage is missing.
+For example full unit tests coverage is missing.

 Developer tools:
 - Visual Studio 2017